COVID-19 Pandemic FAQs

-Can I pursue an internship this summer?
+Can I pursue an internship this semester?

 In order to promote the health and safety of Goucher students and the communities in which they live and work, the college is prohibiting all in-person internships for the duration of the coronavirus pandemic.
-Goucher students may pursue remote internships if they seek academic credit towards a Goucher degree or for the Goucher Intern Fellowship, funding to support students doing unpaid summer internships.
+Goucher students may pursue remote internships if they seek academic credit towards a Goucher degree or for the Goucher Intern Fellowship, funding to support students doing unpaid internships.

 Students may request an exemption to participate in an in-person internship, if the internship occurs in states and localities that are at Phase 2 or Phase 3 of the White House Guidelines for Opening Up America Again at the start of internship.
 Read the policy here to learn more about the process to request an exemption.

 Students who wish to receive academic credit for their internship must not begin working with an internship site until they are approved by the Career Education Office (CEO) and registered for an internship course.